Please contact the LearnOnline team for more details

 IGCSEs, AS and A level (UK & International) self-study courses follow the awarding body specifications to offer a study guide to follow with tutor marked assignments throughout, which include feedback and tutor support via the LearnOnline platform (message based).

-LearnOnline also offer a range of business support courses, developed for students to study at their own pace and obtain completion certificates.
+LearnOnline offer a range of self-study business support courses, developed for students to study at their own pace and obtain completion certificates.
 These courses do not include tutor support.

 If work is submitted that is not 100% the learner’s, this could be considered plagiarised.
 LearnOnline is able to refuse to use that work when predicting grades or calculating assessed grades.
 It is in the learner’s best interest to submit their own work.
 By agreeing to LearnOnline Terms and Conditions the learner agrees to submit their own work unless agreed otherwise with the LearnOnline Team.